-It also forms part of our annual school self-evaluation process and will therefore be incorporated into our School Development/Improvement Plan as appropriate.
+It also forms part of our annual school self-evaluation process and will therefore be incorporated into our School Development/Improvement 100 day plan as appropriate.

-At Trevisker we appreciate the need to be aware of, and consider, issues concerning disability, race and faith, sex/gender, sexual orientation, age, income, and geographical factors as well as harassment and discrimination and how they may affect the curriculum and school ethos.
+At Trevisker Primary School we appreciate the need to be aware of, and consider, issues concerning disability, race and faith, sex/gender, sexual orientation, age, income, and geographical factors as well as harassment and discrimination and how they may affect the curriculum and school ethos.